Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and X-Ray Free Electron Lasers

+In the conventional framework, this wavefront tilt is treated as a physical phenomenon.
+That is, a transverse kick does not alter the orientation of the modulation wavefront, thereby reducing the efficiency of radiation in the direction of the beam motion \cite{TKS}.

-The covariant approach within the framework of both mechanics and electrodynamics predicts an effect in complete contrast to the conventional treatment.
-Namely, in the ultrarelativistic limit, the wavefront of modulation, that is a plane of simultaneity, is always perpendicular to the electron beam velocity (Fig. \ref{B80}).
-As a result, the Maxwell's equations predict strong emission of coherent undulator radiation from the modulated electron beam in the kicked direction.
-Experiments show that this prediction is, in fact, true $^{(3)}$.
-The results of XFEL experiments demonstrated that even the direction of emission of coherent undulator radiation is beyond the predictive power of the conventional theory $^{(4)}$.
+The covariant approach, applied within the frameworks of both mechanics and electrodynamics, predicts an effect that stands in stark contrast to conventional theory.
+Specifically, in the ultrarelativistic limit, the modulation wavefront—defined as a plane of simultaneity—is always perpendicular to the velocity of the electron beam (see Fig. \ref{B80}).
+Consequently, Maxwell's equations predict strong coherent undulator radiation emitted in the direction of the kick imparted to the modulated electron beam.

+Experimental results confirm this prediction.
+Observations from XFEL facilities have demonstrated that even the direction of coherent undulator radiation emission lies outside the predictive scope of the conventional theory (see Section 20.6 for further discussion).

-It is worth remarking that the absent of a dynamical explanation for the modulation wavefront readjusting in the Lorentz coordinatization has disturbed some XFEL experts.
-We only wish to emphasize that a good way to think of the modulation wavefront readjusting is to regard it as a result of transformation to a new time variable in the framework of the Galilean ("single frame") electrodynamics.
+It is worth noting that the lack of a dynamical explanation for the readjustment of the modulation wavefront under Lorentz coordinatization has been a point of concern for some XFEL experts.
+However, we suggest that a useful way to conceptualize this readjustment is to view it as a consequence of transforming to a new time variable within the Galilean (i.e., single-frame) formulation of electrodynamics.